 Prerequisite.
 1 level in Hunter

-You master the art of spell-casting through arrows or infusing them.
-You may choose to gain proficiency in the Infusion Kit, but can only infuse ranged weapons or arrows, or gain the Spell Strike feat (but only for ranged weapons).
-If you choose to gain proficiency with the kit, you start with three infusion matrices of your choice that you can craft, and may store them in infusion manuals or similar books.
+You master the art of spell-casting through ranged weapons or infusing them.
+You may choose one of the following benefits:

+You gain proficiency in the Infusion Kit, but can only infuse ranged weapons or ammunition.
+You start with three infusion matrices of your choice that you can craft, and may store them in infusion manuals or similar books.

+You gain the Spell Strike feat (but only for ranged weapons).

 Despite the talent’s name, this can also cover other types of ranged weapons and ammunition, such as crossbow bolts and bullets, as well as larger samples (such as ballistae bolts or cannonballs).

 Swift Slash